finagle/finch/docs/endpoint.md

 There are also tail extracting endpoints available out of the box.
 For example, the `strings` endpoint has type `Endpoint[Seq[String]]` and extracts the rest of the path in the input.

-By default, extractors named be their types, i.e., `"string"`, `"boolean"`, etc. But you can specify the custom name for the extractor by calling the `apply` method on it.
+By default, extractors are named after their types, i.e., `"string"`, `"boolean"`, etc. But you can specify the custom name for the extractor by calling the `apply` method on it.
 In the example below, the string representation of the endpoint `b` is `":flag"`.

 ```scala
 scala> import io.finch._